Zheng-Meng/Meta-learning-Ecosystems/README.md

 # Learning to learn ecosystems from limited data - a meta-learning approach
-Paper entitled ''Learning to learn ecosystems from limited data - a meta-learning approach'', submitted to PRX Life.
+Paper entitled ''Learning to learn ecosystems from limited data - a meta-learning approach'', submitted to PRX Life and now is under review.